BCIPRO/moabb/examples/advanced_examples/README.txt

 Advanced examples
 -----------------

-These examples show various advanced topics:
+These examples shows various advanced topics:

 * using scikit-learn pipeline with MNE inputs
 * selecting electrodes or resampling signal
 * using filterbank approach in motor imagery
 * apply statistics for meta-analysis
-* using a gridsearch in within-subject decoding